toorajhelmi/neosis/docs/content/chapter2/README.md

 Across these comparisons, Neo emerges not as a variant of any single established computational model but as a synthesis of their core mathematical motifs.
 The update rule retains the threshold simplicity of McCulloch–Pitts neurons while admitting the stochastic richness of probabilistic automata.
 It mirrors RNN recurrence but without continuous states or differentiability, and it resembles spiking networks in its discreteness without adopting their temporal membrane dynamics.
 The freeze gate, in particular, introduces a structural control mechanism absent from all these systems, giving Neo a formal ability to preserve state independent of ongoing computation.

-This combination of binary substrate, stochastic thresholding, dynamic graph structure, and programmable persistence distinguishes Neo as a computational object whose nearest relatives lie in the intersection of threshold networks and probabilistic automata, while still remaining anchored in the formalism described in Sections {CH}.3–{CH}.4 of the Neosis model.
+This combination of binary substrate, stochastic thresholding, dynamic graph structure, and programmable persistence distinguishes Neo as a computational object whose nearest relatives lie in the intersection of threshold networks and probabilistic automata.